 Saddlers midfielder Liam Kinsella has been nominated for the PFA Player in the Community at the EFL Awards.

-Kinsella supported a range of Walsall FC Community Programme projects through 2018 including soccer schools, reading and writing initiatives, and girls football.
+Kinsella supported a range of Walsall FC Community Programme projects during 2019, including soccer schools and primary school visits, displaying an outstanding attitude towards work carried out in the community.

 Kinsella said: “I’m really proud to be nominated for the award, and always happy to help out in the community.